feast-dev/feast/docs/project/development-guide.md

 If a reviewer has been found, they should also be the assigned the PR.
 Finally, if there are comments to be addressed, the PR author should be the one assigned the PR.

+PRs that are submitted by the general public need to be identified as `ok-to-test`.
+Once enabled, [Prow](https://github.com/kubernetes/test-infra/tree/master/prow) will run a range of tests to verify the submission, after which community members will help to review the pull request.

 ### Pull request checklist
 A quick list of things to keep in mind as you're making changes:
 - As you make changes